Create a Website Account - Manage notification subscriptions, save form progress and more.

 All application fees are outlined in the South Salt Lake Municipal Code Consolidated Fee Schedule.

-Email Community Development Director Randy Sant to learn more about current development opportunities throughout our city.
+Email Community & Economic Development Director Jonathan Weidenhamer to learn more about current development opportunities throughout our city.

 The South Salt Lake Chamber of Commerce website engages and supports businesses throughout our city and region.
 They are an independent non-profit organization, and are conveniently located in the same office building as our city hall.